iterative/dvc.org/content/docs/studio/create-view.md

 4. Once you click on `Connect`, you will be able to specify advanced settings for the connection. ![](/img/studio/view_settings.png)

-> :point_right: In most scenarios, you can skip the advanced settings.
-Refer to
+> In most scenarios, you can skip the advanced settings.
+Refer to the
-> the [Advanced Settings](#advanced-settings) section below for more details.
+> [Advanced Settings](#advanced-settings) section below for more details.

 You should now see that a view has been added in your dashboard.